Tank vs talk: Gervonta Davis aims to quiet challenger Romero

 At 27, he has built himself into one of the biggest names in boxing, though Romero (14-0, 12 KOs) contends he did it by beating up on smaller fighters, or carefully chosen opponents who lack his power.

-Romero has boasted throughout the buildup to the bout that he will knock out Davis in one round.
+Romero has boasted that he will knock out Davis in one round.
 He didn’t back away from that when asked what he envisions happening Saturday night.

 “Tank flatlined on the ground,” he said.